-To allow you see everything on the screen clearly, this 27-inch long LCD monitor has 3810x2160 resolution.
-With this you get 4K HD enabling you to watch 4K videos seamlessly and see all the details of an image clearly.
+To allow you to see everything on the screen clearly, this 27-inch long LCD monitor has 3810x2160 resolution.
+With this, you get 4K HD enabling you to watch 4K videos seamlessly and see all the details of an image clearly.

 The IPS panel technology in place qualifies this to be the best photo editing monitor.
 There are many viewing angles, 178 in both horizontal and vertical planes to be precise.
 This means images that remain vivid regardless of the angle they are viewed at.